Meet Our Staff

 Katie Ann Crippen joined the team as the Marketing Assistant at the Lodi Winegrape Commission in 2019.
 Katie’s background in marketing and wine business strategies combined with her knowledge of Adobe design software and her experience in DTC sales makes her essential for helping to execute the finer details of the Commission’s marketing and public relations initiatives including advertising, social media, email, brand management, and media and trade outreach.
 When Katie isn’t busy sending Jenny 100 emails, she’s more than likely playing with, talking about, or doting over her adorable four-legged fur baby, Buttercup.

 Gabriella Goode came on board as the Administrative Assistant at the Lodi Winegrape Commission in 2020.
 With a background in and a passion for agriculture, Gabriella’s keen attention to detail and friendly attitude allow her to excel at guiding the day-to-day operations of the office and providing timely and efficient support to Lodi winegrowers and the entire Commission team in the areas of grower education and outreach, marketing, and events.
-When she’s not managing schedules and tasks, Gabriella is loving on her new baby, Hailie, while trying to keep up with her active toddler, Gianna.
+When she’s not managing schedules and tasks, Gabriella is loving on and trying to keep up with her active toddlers, Gianna and Hailie.

 INTEGRATED MARKETING & COMMUNICATIONS MANAGER